 Sources in the Conspiracy-Pseudoscience category may publish unverifiable information that is not always supported by evidence.
 These sources may be untrustworthy for credible/verifiable information; therefore, fact-checking and further investigation is recommended on a per article basis when obtaining information from these sources.
 See all Conspiracy-Pseudoscience sources.

-- Overall, we rate Higher Perspective a strong pseudoscience website based on the promotion of astrology and alternative health claims.
+- Overall, we rate Higher Perspective a strong pseudoscience website based promoting astrology and alternative health claims.

 Factual Reporting: MIXED

-Founded in 2012, Higher Perspective is a news and opinion website covering relationships, health and lifestyle.
-According to their about page they disclaim “Please be aware, we are not a news website!
+Founded in 2012, Higher Perspective is a news and opinion website covering relationships, health, and lifestyle.
+Their about page disclaims, “Please be aware, we are not a news website!
 We are an opinion-based blog about spirituality, health, astrology, and relationships.”

-Higher Perspective completely lacks transparency as they do not name authors, editors, location or owners.
+Higher Perspective lacks transparency as it does not name authors, editors, locations, or owners.